wilhelm-now/ijk_types/README.md

 #### Addition and Multiplication

-For multiplcation we assume that any addition of values in different directions means creating a new quaternion.
+For multiplication we assume that any addition of values in different directions means creating a new quaternion.
 Adding a value `a` in the I direction with a value `b` in the K direction should create a new quaternion `q(w=0, i=a, j=0, k=b)`.
 Adding two different quaternions is simple component wise addition.

 To multiply we use folds instead of for loops.
 First we create a function that binds each component of the left quaternion and sums the left-multiplication with a single argument.
 We then apply this function to each component of the right quaternion.
 The implementation of this is put in a function called `foiler` which can take any number of left arguments and returns a function to be used with any number of right arguments.